 According to recent reports, however, the top radio stations in the US remain to be the go-to source for audio information and entertainment for Americans.

 The best radio stations in the US bring listeners their daily dose of news, music, and even laughter in the form of humorous sketches and shock jockey conversations.

 For an insight into the growth of the most popular radio stations in the US, let’s take a look at some interesting facts.

-AM/FM is America’s top-reach medium, with massive reach across multiple audiences.
+- AM/FM is America’s top-reach medium, with a massive reach across multiple audiences.
 The largest generation listening to top US radio stations today is Generation X – between the ages of 35 and 54.
-97% of this generation listens to radio every month.
+97% of this generation listens to the radio every month.

-The radio broadcasting industry in the US offers a wide range of broadcasting medium options, including top 40 music, urban radio, country, rock and alternative, talk and sports, news, and adult contemporary
+- The radio broadcasting industry in the US offers a wide range of broadcasting medium options, including top 40 music, urban radio, country radio, rock and alternative, talk and sports, news, and adult contemporary

-Estimates suggest that there are around 15,330 US radio stations available to choose from.
+- Estimates suggest that around 15,330 US radio stations are available to choose from.
 The number of radio stations continues to increase as more local and low-power stations emerge around the country.

 Why do the top radio stations in the US always start with W or K?

 Speaking of interesting facts, like how many radio stations there are in the US, have you ever wondered why American radio stations always start with the letter W or K?